theforeman/foreman-documentation/guides/README.md

 We should avoid using phases like, "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings in both the streams.

+## Structure

+Files that are included in more than one guide have prefixes to distingish their type of content as follows:

+* `con`: File starting with `con_` contain concepts and explain the _what_ and _why_.
+* `proc`: Files starting with `proc_` contain procedures and explain _how_ to achieve a specific goal.
+* `ref`: Files starting with `ref_` contain references and append other files, e.g. tables with options.
+* `snip`: Files starting with `snip_` contain snippets that are reused throughout multiple guides, e.g. admonitions.

+## Conventions

+* User input is surrounded by underscores (`_`) to indicate variable input, e.g. `hammer organization create --name "_My Organization_" --label "_my_organization_"`.
+* A single line only contains one sentence.
+Please do not wrap lines by hand.
+This makes `git diff` much easier to read and helps reviewing changes.
+* No trailing whitespace on lines and in files.
+Whitespace after partial files has to be handled in the file using the `include::` directive.
+* Source files use UTF-8 character encoding.

 ## The process (TODO)

 This is what we are working on right now: